 J.D.
 Martinez has shot to address lower back tightness, further delaying debut with Mets

-ATLANTA (AP) — All-Star J.D.
-Martinez was given a shot on Tuesday to address lower back tightness that has delayed his debut with the New York Mets.
+ATLANTA — All-Star J.D.
+Martinez was given a shot to address lower back tightness that has delayed his debut with the New York Mets.

-Mets manager Carlos Mendoza said he spoke with Martinez, who has been working at the team's facility in Port St. Lucie, Florida, after signing a $12 million, one-year contract on March 24.
-Mendoza said Martinez, 36, experienced similar lower back soreness following spring training last season with the Los Angeles Dodgers and added “he's feeling it again.”
+Mets manager Carlos Mendoza said he spoke with Martinez, who has been working at the team’s facility in Port St. Lucie, Florida, after signing a one-year, $12 million contract on March 24.
+Mendoza said Martinez, 36, experienced similar lower back soreness following spring training last season with the Los Angeles Dodgers and added “he’s feeling it again.”

 Mendoza said he will wait two or three days to determine “how he responds to treatment” before he knows more about when Martinez can resume his preparations to join the team.